agaffoor-dev/Learning-C-Programming/README.md

 - - -

 - Running a c program from the terminal
-    - Can be done with gcc
+    - Can be compiled with gcc
 ```bash
 gcc hello.c
 ```